makersacademy/CV/README.md

 ## Skills

 #### Full Stack Web Development
 Have built frontend and backend components through weekly projects at MA.
 Our biggest project [Lena and Tend][2] was built using Rails.
 I contributed to the [frontend][5] creating structure and styling using Bootstrap, [Sass][1] and HAML and the [backend][6] creating features such as user profiles and image upload using paperclip and AWS.
+We also did several projects in pure Ruby before learning rails.
+This helped deepen our understanding of the language.

 #### Test Driven Development
 MA focused strongly on TDD and we approached all our projects with TDD creating [feature][7] and [unit][8] tests.
 I am a strong advocate for TDD but am also capable of working on untested code and writing tests for previously untested code.